Haripriya Isai

 Haripriya Isai (born 5 June 1992) is an Indian television actress and television presenter, who appears in Tamil launguage TV series.
 She made her television debut with Kana Kaanum Kaalangal, and later appeared in few television series.
-She is best known for her role as Nandhini on Ethirneechal (2022), and season 2 which is being airing on Sun TV, as Ethirneechal Thodargiradhu (2024).
+She is best known for her role as Nandhini on Ethirneechal.

 Career

 In 2011, Haripriya started her career in a Tamil serial Kana Kaanum Kaalangal.
 Later in 2015 she appeared in Lakshmi Vandhachu.
 In 2016 she cast in Priyamanaval.
 She then played a negative lead role in 2019 series Kanmani.
 Later in 2022, Haripriya was cast as the parallel lead role in the Tamil soap opera Ethirneechal.